LyKitsuse/LyKitsuse/README.md

 - 💻 I like learning about Programming
 - ⚔️ Likes to watch anime and movies in free time
 - 🎮 Has interest in video games
+- 🛠️ Doing projects to learn effectively from key lessons
 - 🤖 Creator of GUI-sama
 - 🎓 A Member and Officer of **CompSciety** _(Computer Science Society)_ at the SY 2025-2026